abrusdev/todo-android/readme.md

 # Todo App

-Todo App - Smooth UI with a lot of functionalities
+Todo App - smooth UI with a lot of functionalities

 Technologies:
 ------